 able to put them in place at short notice if a hurricane is in the

 Invest in a permanently installed generator.

-Consider investing in a generator to avoid power outages caused by a storm.
-Read our advice for selecting and installing a generator, and contact a PURE Member Advocate to learn about special offers available to members from leading manufacturers.
+Consider investing in a generator to avoid power outages caused by hurricanes and other storms.
+Read our advice for selecting and installing a generator, and contact Risk Management Services to learn about special offers available to members from leading manufacturers.